Set up Visual Studio Code with Remote MCP

 You can now use Atlan MCP tools directly in the VS Code chat interface.
 For more information, see the list of Atlan MCP tools.

-- If you have any issues while configuring the integration, contact Atlan Support for assistance.
+If you have any issues configuring the integration, contact Atlan Support for assistance.
+For common issues, see Troubleshooting VS Code with Remote MCP.